Home

 Carefully monitor spam rates

 What’s the best way to eliminate spam from user’s inboxes?
-Create a low spam rate threshold that senders won’t be able to exceed.
+Set a low spam rate threshold and tell senders they can’t exceed it.

 Marcel Becker, Sr Director Product Management at Yahoo